Rogerson Clematis Garden

 The Rogerson Clematis Garden is a botanical garden located at Luscher Farm Park near Lake Oswego, Oregon.
 The garden is roughly 1 acre in size and is home to the Rogerson Clematis Collection, a Nationally Accredited Plant Collection consisting of more than 2,000 individual clematis plants.
-It represents nearly 900 distinct species or cultivars from around the world, including rare and historic hybrids, American species, and recent introductions.
+The collection represents nearly 900 distinct species or cultivars from around the world, including rare and historic hybrids, American species, and recent introductions.

 History

 Brewster Rogerson

 In 1971 Brewster Rogerson, a professor of English Literature at Kansas State University, purchased four clematis plants to landscape a new home, and by 1975 was a serious collector.
 He retired from teaching in 1981, and moved his collection of 100 plants to the milder climate of Eugene, Oregon.
 In 1986, Rogerson again moved his collection, now 260 plants, to a large greenhouse at Gutmann's Nurseries near Portland, Oregon.

 In 1984, Rogerson became a founding member of the International Clematis Society (IClS) and served as vice-president.
 He was named an Honorary Fellow in 2002.
 Rogerson authored 100 Clematis of the Month articles for the Society's website.
 The IClS held their international conference in Portland in 2001, 2010, and 2019 to visit the collection.

 Rogerson introduced numerous clematis species and varieties to North American gardeners through his extensive contacts with growers, breeders, and plant explorers throughout the world.
 By the time of his death in May 2015 at age 94, he had been collecting clematis for 44 years and was a respected author and lecturer on the genus.